Fredpeperoni/Fredpeperoni/README.md

 - 👋 Hi, I’m @Fredpeperoni
 - 👀 I’m interested in Machine Learning and Chemistry
-- 🌱 I’m currently trying to learn graph ML
+- 🌱 I’m currently trying to sleep more than 6 hours per day

 <!---